New Orleans is one of the best places to eat, drink and listen to live jazz, then repeat the next day

 4323 Bienville St, New Orleans, LA 70119

-If you visit New Orleans during the main crawfish season (March to June), you will see plenty of people eating their way through piles of steaming crawfish, painted in excitement as they peel the bright red shells and devour those tasty morsels with one swift slurp.
+If you visit New Orleans during the main crawfish season (March to June), you will see plenty of people eating their way through heaps of steaming crawfish, devouring those tasty morsels with one swift slurp.
 Boiled crawfish, or locally known as crawfish boil, is a simple but highly flavourful dish of poached crustacean in a boiling liquid of cayenne pepper, smoky paprika, garlic, onions, and thyme.

 If you want to try crawfish boil (and don’t be scared to get your hands dirty), head to Clesi’s.
 Managed by brothers James and Carlo, plus sister Sonya, this is our favourite place to sample the pride of Louisiana with cold beer and lots of friends.